June 2026

 Key performance indicators to measure effectiveness of steps being taken

-We have adopted the following KPIs in 2025 to measure our effectiveness in assessing and managing the risk of modern slavery:
+We adopted the following KPIs in 2025 to measure our effectiveness in assessing and managing the risk of modern slavery:

 • Conduct enhanced Modern Slavery awareness training for all members of our recruitment and resource operations teams.